-Revolutionary Gene Therapy at Sheba: Coming Closer to a Cure for Hemophilia
+Revolutionary Hemophilia gene therapy at Sheba: Coming Closer to a Cure for Hemophilia

 Researchers at Sheba Medical Center are advancing rapidly towards a cure for hemophilia, a bleeding disorder that prevents normal blood clotting.
 At present, more than 400,000 individuals suffer from hemophilia around the globe.